arkup/juniEmu/README.md

 ### Issues

 - Not tested with Python 3
-- Not fully tested on Windwos, MacOS
+- Not fully tested on Windows, MacOS
 - Input server will freeze the UI until until receiving bytes from the client

 ### Dependencies (Python bindings)